 Unique & Small Souvenirs from Japan

-There’s plenty of small, but special! souvenirs you can grab all over Japan, and they’re so affordable you can get a bunch of them!
+I tend not to buy a lot of souvenirs (no room in my luggage) BUT Japan is where I make an exception.
+And luckiy, there’s plenty of small, but special! souvenirs you can grab all over Japan, and they’re so affordable you can get a bunch of them!

 This post contains affiliate links.
 If you click on a link and buy something, I get a small percentage at no extra cost to you.
 Your support helps keep this blog running— thank you!
 Read full disclosure here.